-"Oh, you wouldn't have frozen," she replied, cheerfully, "auless you hadbeen out in our terrible storm.
+"Oh, you wouldn't have frozen," she replied, cheerfully, "unless you had been out in our terrible storm.
 That was awful.
-Human beings could not
+Human beings could not stand it."

 "Were any frozen here?"
 I asked.

 "Two," she replied.
+"Right out
-"Right there, (pointing out of the first window, about a hundred vards from the house, we found the body of Mr. Christopheron after the storm."

-"So near this house?"
+there, (pointing out of the first window, about a hundred yards from the house,) we found the body of Mr. Christopherson after the storm."
+'So near this house?"

 "Yes, right there, with houses all around them.
-But the storm was so blinding, the air so full of snow, that a man could not see more than ten feet.
+But the storm was so blinding, the air so full of snow, that man could not see more than ten feet.
 He had come in that morning with a load of wood, bringing his two children.
 When the storm approached, he started back, although begged not to do so, leaving his children.
 He never reached his Lome, although he lived out but a mile.
 All we know is that his dead body was found right out there after the storm.
 Mr. Norris saw an object moving about on the snow, which he thought was a wolf, and started out with his gun to shoot it.
-Cletting closer, he saw it was a dog, and near it the body of a had intended to pitch into the Pope frozen man.
-The faithful dog had after his accustomed manner; but how stayed with the body of his master for could he, now that the poor Pope had four days, through all the storm, and had stepped out?
-So he softened down his fast as it fell.
+Cletting closer, he saw it was a dog, and near it the body of a frozen man.
+The faithful dog had stayed with the body of his master for pawed away the snow from the body as fast as it fell.
 The poor man had got lost, and wandered about, no telling where, until at last he died right in town, and did not know it.
 His oxen were found imbedded in a snow drift, nothing but their heads protruding.
 They were not dead, but died afterwards.
 The chain was carefully wrapped around the yoke.
-Mr. Christopherson had if it is a fact, should rouse the bump of when he found that he was lost.
+Mr. Christopherson had given them a chance to save themselves when he found that he was lost.

 "The other case was that of Mr. James Berry, who lived six miles of here.
 He had entered a farm, and was preparing a home for his widowed mother, who lives in Ohio.
 He lived in a cabin on his claim with another young man.
-He was at a neighbor's house, half a mile away, grinding his axe, when the storm came, They begged him to stay, but he laughed and said he was not afraid of that storm.
+He was at a neighbor's house, half a mile away, grinding his axe, when the storm came.
+They begged him to stay, but he laughed and said he was not afraid of that storm.
 He has never been seen since, either dead or alive.
 What is strange about it is, that his path lay along the timber, where the force of the wind was broken.
 But he died, and his body will likely not be found till spring.
-No telling how far he wandered, or how long he lived.'
+No telling how far he wandered, or how long he lived."

 In every County I hear some dreadful tale of death by the storm, although it has been said that only two were frezen on the line of the Northern Pacific.
 The storm was as furious here as at any other point, and those who were exposed to it died.
 That is all.
 Not until spring comes and the snow melts, will the death roll be fully made out.
 And perhaps not then.
 I hear of deaths along the stage road leading into British America.
 I hear of them all around.
-Death rode on the gale
+Death rode on the

-[Dr. Rodfield, in Cincinnati Commercial.
+[Dr. Redfield, in Cincinnati Commercial.

-A stage line between Lancaster and convenience long needed.
+A stage line between Lancaster and Camden is soon to be established.
+A convenience long needed.